MSFTserver/TipBot/README.md

         rpcworkqueue=1000
         ```

-        1) NOTE: if you are using a masternode coin you also need to add these to extra option into your wallets config file
+        1) NOTE: if you are using a masternode coin you also need to add these extra option into your wallets config file

           ```
           staking=0